 Fifty hours after our embryo transfer, I was at the airport in Detroit, MI to Nashville, TN to come and see my family as we laid my Grandaddy to rest.
 I took a leap of faith and told everyone we were expecting.
 At his funeral, we played the song “If Heaven Wasn’t So Far Away).

 June 15, 2015

 The day before his 75th birthday, we got the call that we were indeed pregnant.
 Our first round of IVF was successful.
 Six weeks into our pregnancy, we found out both embryos had implanted and we were expecting TWINS!!
 Ten weeks into our pregnancy, we found out there was a complication with baby B. My placenta was too close to my uterus.
 There was a chance we could miscarry him/her.

 I was on a weight and activity restriction for two more weeks.
 We decided if baby B survived, we would name this baby after Grandaddy.
 20 weeks into our pregnancy, I felt our girls kick for the first time.
 “If Heaven Wasn’t So Far Away” was playing on the radio when it happened.
-35 weeks into our pregnancy, we were told she had a hole in her heart that would need repaired at birth.
-37 weeks 5 days into our pregnancy, I was told the babies were out of room and we had to induce.
+35 weeks into our pregnancy, we were told she had a hole in her heart that would need to be repaired at birth.
+37 weeks 5 days into our pregnancy, I was told the babies were out of the room and we had to induce.
 38 weeks 1 day, I check in and we begin our induction with our sweet girls.

 They Are Here